oresat/oresat-od-database/README.md

 ## How This Works

-- All object dictionaries (OD) for a specific OreSat mission are defined by JSONs.
+- All object dictionaries for a specific OreSat mission are defined by JSONs.
 - A `standard_object.json` contains some CANopen standard objects that any `*_common.json` file can flag to include.
 - The `sw_common.json` defines all CANopen standard objects, common objects,